Kemal Karpat

 Kemal Karpat (15 February 1924, Babadag Tulcea, Romania – 20 February 2019, Manchester, New Hampshire, United States) was a Romanian-Turkish naturalised American historian and professor at the University of Wisconsin–Madison.

 Early life

 He was of Turkish origin and born in Babadag, Romania.
-He received his LLB from the University of Istanbul, his MA from the University of Washington and his PhD from New York University.
+He received his LLB from the Istanbul University, his MA from the University of Washington and his PhD from New York University.
 He previously worked for the UN Economic and Social Council and taught at the University of Montana and New York University.
 His final post was at Istanbul Şehir University.

+Views

+Kemal Karpat is a proponent of the "nationalist thesis"; he is one of the Armenian genocide deniers who is used by the Turkish Foreign Ministry to argue that the Armenian genocide did not happen.

+Karpat unconditionally and uncritically accepts Ottoman population statistics, whilst renouncing Armenian statistics as unreliable; this approach has been criticized by scholars, such as Fuat Dündar.
+Academic Cengiz Günay summarizes Karpat's approach to the Armenian genocide:

+He is even more assertive when it comes to the question of the Armenian Genocide, which he addresses in the third main chapter.
+As previously mentioned, Karpat puts forward the more than controversial thesis that one million Armenians had migrated to Armenia.
+Even though he claims that his arguments rest on relevant documents, he does not disclose or quote any such sources.
+Karpat criticises that many Turkish scholars have uncritically adopted the Armenian narrative of a genocide without any further research.

+Karpat has also been called by Erkan Erçel as "one of the significant constituents of the idyllic hegemonic Ottoman image".
+He also supported the Turkish invasion of Cyprus, providing "uncritical support of the Turkish position".